2010–11 BCHL season

 The 2010–11 BCHL season is the 49th season of the British Columbia Hockey League (BCHL).
 The regular season began on September 10, 2010 and ended on February 20, 2011.
 At the end of the playoff season, the Vernon Vipers defeated the Powell River Kings in a 4–0 sweep to win the Fred Page Cup.
-The Vipers then continued on to win the Doyle Cup by defeating the Spruce Grove Saints in a 4–3 series.
-During the 2011 Royal Bank Cup run, the Vipers lost to the Pembroke Lumber Kings in the final round.
+The Vernon Vipers then continued on to win the Doyle Cup by defeating the Spruce Grove Saints in a 4–3 series.
+During the 2011 Royal Bank Cup run, the Vernon Vipers lost to the Pembroke Lumber Kings in the final round.